Polish spaces for countable and separable structures through quotient encodings: Borel assignment of K -theory

 for some partial isometry $w$ with $w^*w=e$ and $ww^*=f$, and the above approximate relations hold. \end{lemma}

 \begin{proof} This is the stability of the finite relations defining a corner copy of $M_2$.
 Indeed, the exact relations

 give a finite presentation of $M_2$, hence are weakly stable by semiprojectivity of finite-dimensional $C^*$-algebras; cf.\ Lemma~\ref{lem:stable-fd} and~\cite{Loring}.
-The converse follows by approximating an exact partial isometry witness in a dense $*$-subalgebra. \end{proof}
+The converse follows by approximating an exact partial isometry witness in a dense $*$-subalgebra. \end{proof} Fix $\varepsilon_0\in(0,1/4)$ so small that $\varepsilon_0<\delta_{\mathrm{MvN}}/4$, and set

+In the sequel, corrected projections are formed using this value of $\eta_0$ and the corresponding function $\chi$ from Lemma~\ref{lem:K0-correct-proj}.

 For $K\in\Ideal(A)$ and $n\in\N$, define the \emph{good approximate projection} predicate

 If $\mathcal G(K,n)$ holds, let

 be the corrected projection from Lemma~\ref{lem:K0-correct-proj}; if $\mathcal G(K,n)$ fails, set $p_n^K:=0$.